abiz-ewn/abiz-ewn/README.md

 ###

-<p align="left">I'm Abigail Ewnetu, a Computer Science major at Georgia State University with a passion for Data Science an ML.
+<p align="left">I'm Abigail Ewnetu, a Computer Science major at Georgia State University with a passion for Data Science and ML.
 I enjoy building smart and user-centered solutions, and I'm always on the lookout for exciting tech projects and learning opportunities.
-Outside of code, I enjoy reading books, exploring data, and trying new visualization tools.
-Let’s connect and build something impactful together!</p>
+Let’s connect and build something impactful together! </p>

 ###